rt-aha/use-query-sync-data/README.md

 ## use-query-sync-data

-A composition API that can sync your query from url to data.
+A composition API that sync url query to data.